-Download a printable version of this page (PDF, 0.73 MB)
+Download a printable version of this page (PDF, 2.91 MB).

-Students were asked to draw and colour a picture using the competition template that illustrates one farm safety message (see below).
+Students were asked to draw and colour a picture that illustrates one farm safety message (see below).

 Choose a safety message

-- Safety switches save lives—make sure they're fitted and tested.
+- Safety switches save lives—make sure they're fitted to all circuits and tested regularly.

-- Always wash your hands after working with livestock or playing with animals as they carry diseases that can transfer to people.
+- Always wash your hands after working with livestock or playing with animals as they sometimes carry diseases that can make people very sick.

 Health and wellbeing